 I hope this has been helpful to you.
 Now excuse me while I go check my tomatoes to make sure I haven’t had a caterpillar or hornworm invasion and need to get out the Bt!

 Tomatoes are pretty “user friendly”, but that doesn’t mean you won’t have to check your plants.
-A hungry tomato hornworm can decimate a tomato patch if left to itself, and a horde of grasshoppers, can, well, plague you!
+A hungry tomato hornworm can decimate a tomato patch if left to itself, and a horde of grasshoppers can, well, plague you!

 So what’s a tomato-loving gardener to do?
 You can fight back!
 The most common insects and their suggested means of control is listed below.
+Note: I am listing more organic methods of control — you can also use commercial pesticides, but read the labels carefully if you go that route.

 Tomato Insects and Controlling Them

 Aphids: These are very small insects, coming in various sizes (1/16 to 1/8 inch in length) and colors (brown, yellow, pink, or black).
 They harm tomato plants by piercing the stems and sucking the juices out of the plant.
-Aphids also secrete a sugary fluid known as honey-dew, which gums up the plant and serves as a medium for the growth of sooty mold; a fungus.
+Aphids also secrete a sugary fluid known as honeydew, which gums up the plant and serves as a medium for the growth of sooty mold; a fungus.
 Preferred method of control is to spray the plant with warm, slightly soapy water (make sure to get the underside of the leaves, too!)
 Backup control is to dust the plants with diatomaceous earth.
 Repeat the treatment in a week.

 Thrips: Thrips are small (about 1/16 inch long) and slender insects.
 They live in flowers, on tender leaves and leaflets, feeding on the sap.
 One part of the thrips’ mouth acts like a rasp and tears the surface of the plant, exposing the contents.
 The fluid is then sucked up through another part of the mouth.
 The adults range in color from yellow to black, while the immature wingless nymphs are light in color.
 Their feeding usually causes leaf-curl (leaves curl in an upward fashion) or some type of distortion.
 Preferred method of control is spray them with warm, slight soapy water.
 Backup control is to dust the plants with diatomaceous earth.

-Spider Mites: Spider mites are about 1/60 of an inch long, and they may be whitish, green or red, depending upon the species.
+Spider Mites: Spider mites are about 1/60 of an inch long (in other words, really tiny), and they may be whitish, green or red, depending upon the species.
 They are eight-legged (the insects have six legs) and are close relatives to spiders rather than insects.
 Spider mites live on the sap of the plant which is drawn by piercing the leaf with two sharp, slender lances attached to the mouth.
 Mites spin webs as do spiders, and are able to be blown from field to field by floating or parachuting in the wind.
 In periods of hot dry weather the leaves of host plants become blotched with pale yellow, reddish-brown spots ranging from small to large areas on both upper and lower leaf surfaces.
 The leaves become pale and sickly in appearance, gradually die, and drop off the plant (the leaves look as though they have been dusted with some sort of powder, caused by molted skins of the mites).
 The mites are also pests of plants grown inside or in greenhouses.
 The preferred method of control is hosing off with cold water, followed by a thorough dusting of diatomaceous earth.
-In Florida, a second treatment must be applied from five to seven days following the first, in order to control spider mites.
+A second treatment should be applied from five to seven days following the first, in order to control spider mites.
 This is because the first application kills the nymphs and adults, but the eggs might still hatch, giving birth to a new generation.

 Tomato Hornworm: These fierce-looking critters are able to munch a tomato plant in no time, if left unchecked.
 You can recognize these caterpillars by the distinctive “horn” (which is actually located on its rear).
 Preferred method of control is to pluck them off and drown them in soapy water.